Valve testing

 Valve/tube types

-I can test the following valve/tubes (Datasheets available from http://www.r-type.org/):
+We can test the following valve/tubes on the basic test (Datasheets available from http://www.r-type.org/):

 Octal power tube testing (pentodes and tetrodes):